fpgdubost/CIFAR-10-Sparsely-Labeled-Sequential-Data/README.md

 # Sparsely-Labeled Sequential Data: Application to CIFAR-10 Image Sequences.

 Code for semi-supervised deep learning experiments on CIFAR-10.
-The code includes, preprocessing, network training and evaluation, computation of results metrics on the test, and computation of statistical test, all in Python.
+The code includes image preprocessing, network training and evaluation (F-1 score, FP, AP, AUC) and computation of statistical test, all in Python.
 Contact floriandubost1 at gmail.com for questions.

 The full article is available here: